 If you're not a fan of avocados but want to get the benefits from them, try making 'Bridget's 90 Second Avocado Bread'.
 Not only is this bread made from avocados, but it's also gluten-free, sugar-free, has no dairy and no added fat.
 You can get the full recipe HERE.
 For more gluten-free bread recipes, check out Bridget's Bread and Pastries eBook.

-TIP: The key is to check under the small stem located at the very top of the fruit to ensure you're taking home the perfect avocados every time.
+TIP: To ensure you're taking home the perfect avocado, the key is to check under the small stem located at the very top of the fruit.
 Remove the stem and have a look at the colour underneath.
 If it's green, the avocado should be nice and ripe, but if it's brown, put it down and try another one.

 Blueberries, aka brain berries